f32c/f32c/rtl/cpu/README.md

 If address is changed before read cycle is complete, cache will pull old data from RAM and store in a new (wrong) address, which leads to corruption.

+So once address strobe is asserted to the cache, don't change address until ready signal is received.

 # cache coherence